New Caledonia, South Pacific

 New Caledonia is a remote archipelago out in the South Pacific Ocean.
 This archipelago is east of Australia and north of New Zealand.
 The French claimed New Caledonia in 1853 and their influence has led to the country’s unique identity today.

 A Slice of Paris

-Often described as a Slice of Paris in the South Pacific, travelers to New Caledonia find themselves in a climate and location that is definitely tropical, yet the main language is French and the shopping, restaurants and nightlife feel distinctly European.
+Often the Slice of Paris in the South Pacific, travelers to New Caledonia find themselves in a climate and location that is definitely tropical, yet the main language is French and the shopping, restaurants and nightlife feel distinctly European.

 In its 7,171 square miles, New Caledonia has a large bounty of dazzling scenery.
 French is the official language there, though at least twenty-eight native Kanak languages are also widely spoken.

 New Caledonia is centred on Grande Terre, the main island.
 It also has several groups of smaller islands, the Belep islands north of the main island, the Isle of Pines, further south and the Loyalty islands to the east (Ouvéa, Lifou, Tiga, Maré).

 Clear waters at the heart of the Pacific Ocean, year round with gentle trade winds, Le Caillou (i.e. the Pebble) has a lot to offer in addition to its heavenly beaches.